 Visit the theatre and take one of our theme tours!
-Our knowledgeable guides take you on a tour of the theatre focused on themes strongly connected to the theatre house and reveals the stories that happened between its walls.
+Our expert guides take you on a tour of the theatre focused on themes strongly connected to the theatre house and reveals the secret stories.
 Perhaps you would like to learn about how Ingmar Bergman was inspired by the theatre and let it play the leading role in his 1975 masterpiece "The Magic Flute"?
-Or how the unique and original wallpapers in the theatre were created, or the life and work of Louis Gallodier, Sweden's first ballet master who worked in the Drottningholm Slottsteater?
+Or how the unique and original wallpapers in the theatre were created, or the life and work of Louis Gallodier, Sweden's first ballet master who worked here?

 A HOUSE FULL OF LIFE